kfran127/advanced-dns-configuration/README.md

 </p>

 <h2>Conclusion</h2>
-<p>In this lab, you have successfully implemented advanced DNS configurations in an Active Directory environment.
-You created A-records and CNAME records, managed DNS settings, and handled local DNS cache.
-These skills are critical for network management and security operations in real-world IT environments.</p>
+<p>In this lab, I successfully configured advanced DNS settings in an Active Directory environment using Azure Virtual Machines.
+I created A-records and CNAME records, managed DNS settings, and handled local DNS cache.
+These skills are vital for network management and security operations in real-world IT environments.</p>

-<p><strong>Note:</strong> Do not delete the VMs in Azure as they will be used in upcoming labs.
-If you are done for the day and want to save money, simply <strong>Stop</strong>/turn off the VMs within the Azure Portal.</p>
+<p><strong>Note:</strong> I made sure not to delete the VMs in Azure, as they will be used in future labs.
+Instead, I simply <strong>stopped</strong> the VMs within the Azure Portal to save costs.</p>